Luxury homes in Australia are falling into the ocean

 Residents in more than 40 houses along Wamberal Beach, located in the central coast north of Sydney, have had to evacuate over the past few days as coastal erosion threatened to damage or destroy the homes.

-The multi-million properties sit on a cliff above the water, but days of strong swells have eaten away at the land, causing the cliff face to crumble.
+The multi-million dollar properties sit on a cliff above the water, but days of strong swells have eaten away at the land, causing the cliff face to crumble.
 Videos from last Friday show white waves surging up the cliff, almost reaching the houses, leaving broken staircases and debris in the sand as the tide pulls away.

 This weekend, some homes saw their backyards swallowed by water, or front porches and balconies partially collapsed.
 Authorities declared dozens of homes "at-risk," and residents were given two hours to pack their belongings and evacuate during low tide, according to CNN affiliate Nine News.